anurag-inias/anurag-inias.github.io/docs/js/hoisting.md

 }
 ```

-Note that JS will hoist even functions, and in fact hoist them before `var`s.
+JS will hoist even functions, and in fact hoist them before `var`s.

 ```javascript
 foo(); // 1